nterprise/api-docs/data/docs/jekyll/api/niagara/oas_workOrder.md

             type: integer
             description: The number of cycles needed
             minimum: 1
+          additional:
+            type: integer
+            description: The number of cycles additional
           in_progress:
             type: integer
             description: The number of cycles in progress